IBM-EPBL/IBM-Project-13205-1659514193/Project Development Phase/Sprint 3/README.md

-`Files related to Sprint 3 tasks are added here`
+`Files related to Sprint 3 tasks are to be added here`